CYPRESS TRIMMING: USEFUL TIPS

 A mild overcast day is perfect for trimming cypress.

-Too much sunshine can scorch the cut sections, while rain can cause both mould and infections.
+Too much sunshine can scorch the cut sections, while rain can cause both mold and infections.

 In terms of the law, note the period from 1 March to 30 September: paragraph 39(5) of the German Federal Nature Conservation Act prohibits the deep pruning of hedges and shrubs during this time.
 This also applies to the pruning of Leyland Cypress trees.